 I asked Sam the other day what he thought our ‘secret sauce’ was to our relationship and closeness.
 He responded “Suzy, it’s because I am in ‘like’ with you.”
 Huh?
 I didn’t really expect that as an answer, and it caught me off guard.

-I asked him again to explain because he seemed serious.
+I asked him what he meant again, because he seemed serious.

 I have.
 Sam said that love is a given with your kids but ‘like’ is a bonus.